Understanding Hyperglycemia and Hypoglycemia: Two Extremes of Blood Sugar Control

 Blood sugar control

-Eat a balanced diet: Choose meals high in fiber, lean protein, and complex carbohydrates such as whole grains, fruits, and vegetables.
+Eat a balanced diet: Choose meals rich in fiber, lean protein, and complex carbohydrates such as whole grains, fruits, and vegetables.
 Avoid foods high in simple sugars and refined carbohydrates, which can cause blood sugar spikes.

-Manage stress: Stress can affect blood sugar levels by increasing the release of certain hormones such as cortisol.
+Manage stress: Stress can affect blood sugar by increasing the release of certain hormones such as cortisol.
 Find ways to manage stress, such as meditation, yoga, or relaxation, to help maintain stable blood sugar levels.

 Follow medical recommendations: For people with diabetes or other medical conditions related to blood sugar, it is important to follow their healthcare professional's medication, diet, and lifestyle recommendations to maintain adequate blood sugar control.